Brown-University-Library/fake_project_for_git_testing/README.md

 It's common for a repo to have instructions for running a project locally or deploying a production instance.
-This one is just a single html page that imports a single css page.
+This one is just a single html page that imports a single css page, so there's not really anything to set up!

 If you don't already have a preferred tool for a local development server for static sites, I recommend using